sdragone01/PROJECT-2-UNNAMED-CARDGAME/README.md

-# Unnamed Card Game CRUD App / Multiplayer Game
+# Unnamed Card Game CRUD App

 A CRUD application / HTML Canvas game, that will allow the player to create his or her own trading cards and decks from scratch. https://unnamedcardgame.herokuapp.com/